BenTronics/Command-History/README.md

 # Command-History

-Command History is a pice of code, wich allow you to extend your apllication with a command History similar to the command history in a bash.
+Command-History is a pice of code, wich allow you to extend your apllication with a command history similar to the command history in a bash.
 If you are planing to use the arrow keys to scroll trough the command history (like it is implementet in a bash) bind the method `read_backward()` with the arrow up key and bind the method `read_forward()` with the arrow down key.

 # Documentation

 ## Methods

-`__init__(size)`
+`CMD_History(size)`

 __Parameters__
 size : _int_